SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 <a name="practice-2"></a>
-### Practice 2 : Visualize and plot all sample results with Phinch
+### Practice 2 : Visualizing and plotting sample results with Phinch
-<td>Practice2 will be performed in a specialized website.</td>
+<td>Practice2 will use a specialized website to have a overview of a complete biom file.
+This dataset includes 24 samples of rice microbiome : 3 fields of sampling, 4 replicates and infected and non-infected.
+These details were inclued in the metadata information on biom file. </td>
 * Before start, recovery the biom file containing taxomonic information of the whole of rice samples.
-From Galaxy, download  the file rice.biom and rice.metadata from Data library `Galaxy_trainings_2015 => Metagenomics`.
+From Galaxy, download  the file riz2.biom.txt from Data library `Galaxy_trainings_2015 => Metagenomics`.
 TO DO
 * Connect to [Phinch](http://phinch.org/) and import biom file obtained by FROGS.
+* Select the 24 samples to analyse the whole of data or filter at your convenience.
-* Explore ...
-To complete
+* Explore the Graph Gallery.
-* To complete
-* To complete
+* Observe the diversity contained in each samples by using `Taxonomy Bar Chart`.
+Change the lineage level to family, genus or species.
+Change to percentage view.
+* Observe the `Donut Partition` and compare the infected and the not-infected.
+It combines the distribution from the 3 fields infected versus the 3 fields not-infected.
+Can you observe some differencies?
+Are there some over-represented phylum or order in infected fields?

 -----------------------